icinganalysis/icinganalysis.github.io/content/ipw3.md

 The tracings are color coded by year of test.
 There is a small tendency, though not unimodal, for ice height to increase with time.
-The tracings from the later years have maximum heights comparable to the Max CCS This might be due to improvements in the calibration of icing tunnel.
+The tracings from the later years have maximum heights comparable to the Max CCS.
+This might be due to improvements in the calibration of icing tunnel.

 There may also be difference in the airfoil test article construction (IceVal does not list that detail).